jczzz/ActivitySniper-SocialMediaApp/readme.md

 	7. User can see the information of activities' owner by clicking on their email.

-	8. User can back to the "main page" by clicking on "Back to your activities".
+	8. User can go back to the "main page" by clicking on "Back to your activities".

 	9. When searching the wanted activities, user can check some additional time requirement, to search activities more detaily